redhat-cop/openshift-playbooks/playbooks/add-new-master/README.md

-# Add a New Master Node to OSCP Cluster with embedded ETCD
+# Add/Replace a New Master Node to OSCP Cluster with embedded ETCD

 ## Overview
+A previous backup of certificate files and configuration files are needed to replace a Master VM.

 To add a new Master node with Embedded ETCD Cluster, follow the steps below:

-* Take Backup of the ETCD from a working Master Node.
 * Remove the faulty Master data from OSCP Cluster.
 * Remove the faulty Master from ETCD Cluster.
 * Prepare a Fresh VM to install OSCP packages, Docker, Disks etc.
 * Run the installation playbook (byo/config.yaml) with New Master host data in the ansible host file (It will fail but install required components on new Master node).
-* Remove or rename ETCD CA Certs from the New Master and from Existing Masters to generate a new set of certificate for the whole ETCD cluster.
+* Copy all the backup files to the newly installed Master node.
 * Rerun the installation playbook (byo/config.yaml) again.
-* Stop the ETCD service from New Master Node.
+* Stop ETCD, openshift-api and openshift-controllers services from New Master Node.
 * Add the New Master Node information into existing ETCD Cluster.
 * Change the parameters in New Master’s /etc/etcd.conf to be part of the existing etcd cluster.
 * Remove /var/lib/etcd/ contents from New Master node.
+Also replace the etcd certs from backup.
-* Start the ETCD service of the New Master node.
+* Start the ETCD, openshift-controllers and openshift-api services of the New Master node.

 ## Detail Steps

-**Assumption:** It is a 3 Master OSCP cluster. “master-01.example.com” is faulty and needs to be added again on a newly installed VM.
+**Assumption:** It is a 3 Master OSCP cluster. “master-01.example.com” is faulty and needs to be replaced on a newly installed VM.

 **Take Backup of the ETCD from a working Master Node.**
 From master-02 or master-03